-1 Install the software (\$\impreces\$554).
+1 Install the software (\$\infty\$554).

-- Connect the camera to the computer with an interface cable (sold separately). - Insert the plug into the camera's digital terminal. - Insert the other end of the cable into the computer's USB terminal. - Use EOS Utility to import the images. - Refer to the EOS Utility Instruction Manual.
+- Connect the camera to the computer with Interface Cable IFC-100U (sold separately, computer end: USB Type-C). - Insert the plug into the camera's digital terminal. - Insert the other end of the cable into the computer's USB terminal. - 3 Use EOS Utility to import the images. - Refer to the EOS Utility Instruction Manual.